christmaskid/Pelvic-CTA-MIScnn/README.md

 Testing is done after post-processing by [mycc3d.py](https://github.com/christmaskid/Pelvic-CTA-MIScnn/blob/main/mycc3d.py) according to the diagram below.
 * Package used: https://github.com/seung-lab/connected-components-3d.
 ![post-processing](https://user-images.githubusercontent.com/66014047/177400153-e03e5406-a311-489d-a530-df902b756cb7.png)

+If only one or neither of the local models are trained, delete the part for the not-trained models.

 ## Experiments and Results
 (TO BE UPLOADED)